joel-g/joelguerra-hugo/content/cars/how-does-an-engine-oil-cooler-work.md

 - **AN fittings and lines**: Braided stainless steel lines with AN fittings are the standard for performance applications.

-- **Thermostat (optional but recommended)**: Allows oil to bypass the cooler until it reaches operating temperature, ensuring faster warm-up.
+- **Thermostat (optional but ideal)**: Allows oil to bypass the cooler until it reaches operating temperature, ensuring faster warm-up.

 ## Benefits of Installing an Oil Cooler